cwrc/cwrc-entity-management-forms-static/README.md

 In [package.json](https://github.com/cwrc/cwrc-entity-management-forms-static/blob/master/package.json) the `homepage` field needs to be set to the build folder on the server, e.g. `https://dev-02.cwrc.ca/cwrc-entity-management-forms-static/build/`.

-In [routes.js](https://github.com/cwrc/cwrc-entity-management-forms-static/blob/master/src/routing/routes.js) each route needs to be altered.
-The `path` field needs to include the folder structure (minus the server root).
-So for example `/person` becomes `/cwrc-entity-management-forms-static/build/person`.
-Additionally, the `exact` field should be set to `false`.

 ## Updating the Build

 1. From the installation directory, run `git pull` to update.
 (You might need to `git stash` the above build customizations.
 Then `git stash pop` them after the pull is complete.)